Centruroides Immune F(ab’)2 (Equine)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience nausea or vomiting.
-Have patient report immediately to prescriber severe muscle pain, severe joint pain, severe loss of strength and energy, or enlarged lymph nodes (HCAHPS).
+Have patient report immediately to prescriber muscle pain, joint pain, severe loss of strength and energy, or swollen glands (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.

 Intended Use and Disclaimer: Should not be printed and given to patients.
 This information is intended to serve as a concise initial reference for health care professionals to use when discussing medications with a patient.
 You must ultimately rely on your own discretion, experience, and judgment in diagnosing, treating, and advising patients.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 - Antivenom (centruroides scorpion) Side Effects

 - En Español

 - 0 Reviews